Contact Us Today

 Marijuana, marihuana or cannabis, is listed as a Schedule I controlled substance in Pennsylvania’s Controlled Substance, Drug, Device and Cosmetic Act in section four (35 P.S. § 780-104(1)(iv)).
+Even though others states have recently enacted laws decriminalizing marijuana use, under Pennsylvania and federal law it is still illegal.
 Possession of even a small amount of marijuana is punishable as a misdemeanor in Pennsylvania.
 Punishments and penalties for marijuana-related offenses typically depend on the quantity of marijuana involved, whether the marijuana was merely possessed, or whether it was cultivated, sold or distributed.

-If you have been charged with marijuana possession in West Chester, PA, Michael J. Skinner of the Skinner Law Firm will listen to the facts of your particular situation and make every effort to fight the allegations against you.
-Contact the Skinner Law Firm at (267) 388-3476 for a consultation about your alleged marijuana crime today.
+If you have been charged with marijuana possession in Chester County or Delaware County, contact us today at the Skinner Law Firm.
+We will listen to the facts of your particular situation and make every effort to fight the allegations against you.
+Michael J. Skinner is a former prosecutor who will use his knowledge of the criminal justice system to fight for a favorable outcome in your case.
+Call (610) 436-1410 for a consultation about your alleged marijuana crime today.

 In Pennsylvania, marijuana possession crimes typically involve actual or constructive possession of the marijuana.
-A person can be charged with a crime of illegal possession of marijuana if they have conscious dominion and control of the marijuana.
+Constructive possession relates to the ability to control possession.
+Thus, a person can be charged with a crime of possession of marijuana if they have conscious dominion and control of the marijuana.

 When an individual is charged with the crime of illegal possession of marijuana, the evidence presented at trial must establish that the person charged had a "conscious dominion over the contraband."
 Commonwealth v.
 Davis, 444 Pa.
 11 (1971).
 The illegal possession of any drug, including marijuana is a crime, which ‘by its very nature is unique to the individual.
 By definition, the possessor is the only person who could commit this crime.
 Guilt by association . . . is unacceptable.’
 Commonwealth v.
 Reece, 437 Pa.
 422, 427 (1970).